The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Introduction

-Model \eqref{1D ODE} is derived by a simple change in notation and some simplifying assumptions from the following model in Konow et al \cite{Konow}.
+The mean-field survival model represents the master equation of the survival model under the assumption that there is no correlation across space of the stochastic transitions.
+Model \eqref{1D ODE} is derived by a simple change in notation and some simplifying assumptions from the mean-field survival model presented below \cite{Konow}.

-Here, \(\langle X_{j}\rangle\) and \(\langle M_{j} \rangle\) refer to the expected values of Boolean random variables indicating the presence or absence of xanthophores and melanophores at a given cell location. \(b_{X}\) and \(b_{M}\) represent birth rates, \(d_{x}\) and \(d_{M}\) natural death rates, and \(s_{x}\) and \(s_{M}\) short-range interaction death rates of xanthophores and melanophores respectively. \(d_{MX}\) represents a different death rate from melanohphores with a long-range interaction with a xanthophore.
+Here, \(\langle X_{j}\rangle\) and \(\langle M_{j} \rangle\) refer to the expected values of Boolean random variables indicating the presence or absence of xanthophores and melanophores at a given cell location.
+The quantity \(S_{i}\) is the probability that location \(i\) is empty, meaning \(S_{i}=1-X_{i}-M_{i}\). \(b_{X}\) and \(b_{M}\) represent birth rates, \(d_{x}\) and \(d_{M}\) natural death rates, and \(s_{x}\) and \(s_{M}\) short-range interaction death rates of xanthophores and melanophores respectively. \(d_{MX}\) represents a different death rate from melanophores with a long-range interaction with a xanthophore.